darrylabbate/dotfiles/README.md

 $ make install
 ```

+The `--recursive` flag clones all included submodules.
+This option is not fully necessary; the `Makefile` will clone the submodules if they are missing.

 In the future, I will set up a `curl` command that clones the repository and installs the dotfiles automatically.

 ## How it Works